 We advise you to give first a glance at all the Nuxeo EP wiki domain, so that you get a global idea of the architecture of the product.
-In particular, you should have a look at the Runtime and Component Model that will explain you how the platform is built.
+In particular, you should have a look at the Component model overview that will explain you how the platform is built.